ghi-electronics/Docs/brainpad/courses/programming/csharp/intro.md

 ```

 ## The Else Statement
 The **else statement** is always used with the **if statement** and has a very useful purpose that would be perfect for the last example.
-In previous code example, we needed to check if the *Left* button was pressed or not.
-We can simplify this by catching when an **if statement** isn’t true using **else** as shown in the code below.
+In the previous code example, we needed to check if the *Left* button was being pressed or not.
+We can simplify this by catching when an **if statement** isn't true using **else** as shown in the code below.
 ```
 public void BrainPadSetup() {
     BrainPad.LightBulb.TurnOff();